 Spoof as a phone or tablet.

 Spoof as printers and scanners.

-Spoof as a Type-C plug for both power and data for new Mac book, Chromebook Pixel.
+Spoof as a Type-C plug for both power and data for the new Mac book, Chromebook Pixel.
 For all its versatility, Type-C is still based on the USB standard, which makes it vulnerable to a nasty firmware attack.
-Thus would be attack via power cord.
+Thus would be an attack via power cord.